Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 browser-act get-skills core --skill-version 2.0.0

-The reason this is worth handing to the agent rather than copy-pasting is that BrowserAct isn't just a CLI.
+The reason this is worth handing to the agent rather than copy-pasting is that BrowserAct is not just a CLI.
 There are decisions along the way — which browser mode to pick, how to handle login, when to stop and ask the user for confirmation.
 The Skill manifest spells those out, and the agent reads it before doing anything.

 Workflow 1: Read your own logged-in GitHub issues